-Dr. Bill specializes in the treatment of Dancers, Musicians and Actors and maintains an on-site clinic for Webster students, treating acute and chronic injuries using a variety of physical medicine techniques and Pilates based exercise programs.
-He received his Doctor of Chiropractic degree from Logan University, holds a Diplomate of the American Chiropractic Board of Sports Physicians in sports medicine, and has studied acupuncture extensively in China and the United States.
-He is an active member of the International Association of Dance Medicine and Science and Performing Arts Medicine Association, and has published numerous articles and lectured nationally and internationally on Dance Medicine.
+Dr. William (Bill) Russell specializes in the treatment of dancers, musicians, and actors and maintains an on-site clinic for Webster students, treating acute and chronic injuries using a variety of physical medicine techniques and Pilates-based exercise programs.
+He received the Doctor of Chiropractic from Logan University, holds a Diplomate of the American Chiropractic Board of Sports Physicians in sports medicine, and has studied acupuncture extensively in China and the United States.
+He is an active member of the International Association of Dance Medicine and Science and Performing Arts Medicine Association, and has published numerous articles and lectured nationally and internationally on dance medicine.

 Adjunct Professor, Jazz

-Ms. Tate has choreographed for NCAA basketball and football halftime shows, studio recitals, theatre productions, professional dance organizations, and national and regional dance competitions.
-She teaches master classes and workshops in contemporary, hip hop, jazz, lyrical, and specialty classes in turns, leaps, and cardio hip hop.
+Tate has choreographed for NCAA basketball and football halftime shows, studio recitals, theatre productions, professional dance organizations, and national and regional dance competitions.
+She teaches master classes and workshops in contemporary, hip-hop, jazz, lyrical, and specialty classes in turns, leaps, and cardio hip-hop.
 She was a member of the Saint Louis Rams Football Cheerleaders, serving as a captain for two years.
 She also served as the head cheer and dance coach at Southern Illinois University Edwardsville and as an adjudicator for Cathy Roe Ultimate Dance Competitions.
-Ms. Tate is now a board member for Missouri Dance Organization, and a member of the National Dance Education Organization, and an adjudicator for Fury Dance Competitions.
+Tate is now a board member for Missouri Dance Organization, a member of the National Dance Education Organization, and an adjudicator for Fury Dance Competitions.
 She is also a recently certified Zumba® instructor.

-Michael is an internationally renowned artistic director, choreographer, teacher and dancer, assumed the newly titled post of artistic and executive director of Dance St. Louis on July 1, 2006.
-Uthoff was born in Santiago, Chile, to former dancers, Ernst Uthoff and Lola Botka, both of the Jooss Ballet and founders of the Chilean National Ballet.
+Michael Uthoff is an internationally renowned artistic director, choreographer, teacher, and dancer and the artistic and executive director of Dance St. Louis since 2006.
+Uthoff was born in Santiago, Chile, to former dancers Ernst Uthoff and Lola Botka, both of the Jooss Ballet and founders of the Chilean National Ballet.
 He started dancing after high school and a year later arrived in New York to attend the Julliard School of Music, School of American Ballet, and Martha Graham School of Contemporary Dance.
 He danced with the José Limón Company and was a principal dancer with the Joffrey Ballet.

 He has directed opera and choreographed for opera companies internationally, and has served on the Board of Dance/USA and panels of the National Endowment for the Arts.
 Uthoff's recent career as guest teacher, choreographer, and artistic advisor includes entities such as the government of Chile, the Shanghai Ballet of China, the California Ballet of San Diego, Portland Opera Performing Institute, Andanza Dance Company of Puerto Rico, the Ballet Estable of the Teatro Colon in Buenos Aires, Argentina, where he held the post of artistic director, and his own Michael Uthoff Dance Theatre, which premiered in 2003.

 His teaching continues at the university level in the dance departments at University of Missouri–St. Louis and Webster University.
-He has been awarded a Laureates Degree from the Harford College For Women; an Honorary Doctorate of Fine Arts from the University of Missouri–St. Louis and was recognized by the Arts and Education council for the Excellence in the Arts Award 2013.
+He has been awarded a Laureate Degree from the Harford College For Women; an Honorary Doctorate of Fine Arts from the University of Missouri–St. Louis and was recognized by the Arts and Education Council for the Excellence in the Arts Award 2013.